New! Easy2Boot eBooks available here.

-If a file inside the ISO is larger than 4GB, then see here for solutions.
+If any file inside the ISO is larger than 4GB, then see here

-Windows 7 32-bit and earlier Windows OS's do not support UEFI-booting.
+Windows 7 32-bit and all earlier Windows OS's do not support UEFI-booting.

 Note: E2B v1.75+ allows you to add .imgPTN files to the \_ISO\WINDOWS\xxxx folders (except for the XP folder).

-Unlike the later Windows Install ISOs, the Windows 7 64-bit standard Microsoft ISO does not contain the correct UEFI boot file that is required for USB disk booting (it only supports DVD booting).
+Unlike the later Windows Install ISOs, the Windows 7 64-bit standard Microsoft ISO does not contain the correct UEFI boot file that is required for USB disk booting (Win7 ISOs only support CD\DVD booting).